mpcjanssen/tcljupyter/README.md

 ## Installation

-Manually copy to a Jupyter data location `jupyter --paths`.
+Manually copy to a subdirectory of the kernels directory in a Jupyter data location (one of `jupyter --paths`).
+See the `kernel.json.win` or `kernel.json.linux` files for example paths.

+Copy one of the `kernel.json....` files to `kernel.json`.
 Then change the paths in `kernel.json` to match your machine.

+Jupyter will use the `kernel.json` file to start the kernel (passing the connection file as the first parameter).

 ### Dependencies